julio-villa/Photo-App/README.md

 # python3 -m pip install -r requirements.txt
 # python -m pip install -r requirements.txt
 ```
+Depending on your python interpreter/environment, you might have to install some of the packages using a different package management system.
+Ex. "conda install psycopg2" etc.

 ## Running your Flask Server